wtripp180901/azimuth-tenancy/README.md

 >
 > If you do accidentally commit an unsealed `kubeconfig-secret.yaml` to Git, you will need to
 > revoke the credentials and issue new credentials before updating and re-sealing the secret.

+Commit the new tenancy to the repository and allow Flux to roll it out.

 ## Configuring Flux